 - Produce a report.

 - Replay an EOT announcement.

-- Access the Setup Menu.
-It is from the Setup Menu that you can set system parameters.
+- Access the Setup menu.
+It is from the Setup menu that you can set system parameters.

 - Enter pass-through mode.
-Pass-through mode allows you to access two SmartScanNG2 systems with one modem.
+Pass-through mode allows you to access two SmartScanNG systems with one modem.

 - Access the System Functions menu.

-If a train is at the site when the Main Menu is generated, " Train Is Present " is displayed just above the menu header for the Main Menu and for every other menu.
+If a train is at the site when the Main menu is generated, "\\\ Train Is Present \\\" is displayed just above the menu header for the Main menu and for every other menu.

-- 9 When done, close the LOG file. - 10 To exit the serial interface and return the system to normal operation, type X.
+- 10 When done, close the LOG file. - 11 To exit the serial interface and return the system to normal operation, type X.

-When a session ends, if a modem was used, the system sends various commands to the modem to prepare it for future use.
-If at any time during the disconnect procedure, lines such as "+++ATHO" appear on your screen, these are merely commands preparing the modem for further use.
+When a session ends, if a modem is used, the system sends various commands to the modem to prepare it for future use.
+If, at any time during the disconnect procedure, lines such as "+++ATHO" appear on your screen, these are merely commands preparing the modem for further use.
 They shouldn't be construed as anything that is meant for the user.